Oleksandr-Ukrainian/LexiCodeBundler/README.md

 Q: Is it cool?⭐

-R: It supports 67 languages and has absolutely rad customization themes 😎
+R: It supports 6 or 7 languages and has absolutely rad customization themes 😎

 ADDITIONAL FUNCTIONALITY: